Winterbl00m/ComplexityScience_Project2/reports/final_report.md

 **Figure 1**: On the x-axis is the proportion of players which learn about any one accepted deal (w).
 On the y-axis is the population's average q (minimum acceptance) and average p (maximum offer.)

 In both our replication and the original paper, the population becomes more generous (offering more money) and more selective (only accepting higher amounts) as more players are told about accepted deals.
 Our replication has a lower intial slope, but does not stabilize as quickly as the original paper did.
 (The graph of the original paper flattens at about w = 0.15 and ours does not.)
+Our replication also has a minor dip at w = 0.35, which we do not have an explanation for.

 ## Results from Extension
 <table><tr>